 Although sick with Parkinson's, most likely caused by the repeated blows to the head that are part of life as a boxer, The Greatest battled on until his death on 3rd June 2016 aged 74.
 And we're toasting him today with a Jack-in-the-Box and also recounting his famous saying "float like a butterfly sting like a bee" with a Fly Like a Butterfly.
 We might also suggest a Grand Slam or a Thriller From Vanilla

 It's also George Harrison's birthday

-Probably the least famous of The Beatles, George Harrison, AKA "the quiet Beatle", didn't die young enough to be immortalised at the height of his fame, like John, or live long enough to become an elder statesman, like Ringo and Sir Paul.
+Probably the least famous of The Beatles, George Harrison, AKA "the quiet Beatle", didn't die young enough to be immortalised at the height of his fame, like John, or live long enough to become an elder statesman, like Sir Paul and Sir Ringo.

 And, even though he wrote Here Comes The Sun, his talent was rather overshadowed by his peers - among them Eric Clapton, who stole Pattie Boyd from him, a romance that inspired Leyla and Wonderful Tonight.
 (Harrison's own Something is less well remembered.)

 No slouch in the consumption department before he turned to gurus, Harrison discreetly epitomised the spirit of the '60s, partying hard with alcohol and a range of substitutes, and was famously attacked by a mentally ill stalker with a knife.
 Yet it was smoking that killed him, as it usually does, aged 58.

 We are toasting this unsung hero with a Sunshine Cocktail #1, and hoping it brings the sun around.